 If your negative results aren’t available before your last flight leg, don’t board or you’ll have to quarantine.
 And remember, you’ll be staying in the room, not wandering the grounds, so those 5 days will probably feel a lot longer.

 What if I have children under 12?

 Kids under 5 don’t need to be tested and many (but not all) of the testing sources above will test kids 5–12.

-What if I want to visit more than one island?
+What if I want to visit more than one island (inter-island)?

 What’s it like flying these days?

 You have to wear your mask at all times in the airports and on the planes unless you’re actively eating or drinking.
-And speaking of the latter, don’t expect food service, even in first class.
-And it might be difficult to buy food in the airports because so many businesses there are closed.
+And speaking of the latter, don’t expect food service.
+Even first class could see a limited selection of both food and drink options.
+And it might be difficult to buy food in some airports because so many businesses there are closed.
+Some airports, such as Denver and Phoenix, seem busier than others we’ve seen and most businesses there are open.
 The smart money is to bring your own food in the form of sandwiches and other things that don’t need to be refrigerated.
 You’ll probably be able to get water in the plane, but that might be it.
-Airlines use an impressive array of tools to disinfect their aircraft.
-Having said that, I still bring wipes with me and treat all the areas around my seat that I might touch.
-(Don’t forget the tray table.)
-I went to and from Hawai‘i three times during the shutdown (and had to endure three two-week quarantines) and, since I have a goatee, I decided a clean shave would be helpful for the long mask-wearing journey.

 Once I’m in Hawai‘i, what should I expect?